MicrosoftDocs/azure-dev-docs/articles/java/eclipse-microprofile/deploy-microprofile-openliberty-java-app-with-maven-plugin.md

 ## Create sample app from MicroProfile Starter

-In this section, you'll create a Open Liberty application and test it locally.
+In this section, you'll create an Open Liberty application and test it locally.

 1. Open Web Browser and access to the [MicroProfile Starter](https://start.microprofile.io/) site.